eppenga/GoldStar-Binance/README.md

 **Querystring parameters**

 - id       - id of the bot, multiple instances can be run (required).
 Please make sure the BUY and SELL URLs share the same id to be able to match the trades.
-- action   - BUY or SELL, for SELL no quantity is required (required)
+- action   - BUY or SELL, for SELL no quantity is required.
-- pair     - Crypto pair to be used (required)
+- pair     - Crypto pair to be used (required).
-- key      - Add a unique key to URL to prevent unwanted execution (optional)
+- key      - Add a unique key to URL to prevent unwanted execution (optional).
-- trade    - LIVE or PAPER, defaults to PAPER (optional)
 - spread   - Minimum spread between historical BUY orders, setting $spread to zero disables this function.
-Defaults to the setting in config.php (optional)
+Defaults to the setting in config.php (optional).
 - markup   - Minimum profit.
-Defaults to setting in config.php (optional)
+Defaults to setting in config.php (optional).

 **Logfiles and analyses**